2005 Mercedes-Benz CLK

 It's a tribute to the CLK's design that the car looks much smaller than it actually is.
 The CLK shares its platform with the C-Class, and despite its compact appearance it's actually longer than the C-Class sedan.

-Several details distinguish the three models.
-The CLK320 has neutral-tinted glass and gray vanes on its grille; the CLK500 gets blue-tinted glass, high-gloss black vanes with chrome trim on its grille and an AMG styling package comprising a front valance with mesh grillwork and three separate sections and unique rocker panels, rear valance and alloy wheels.
+Details distinguish the three models: The CLK320 has neutral-tinted glass and gray vanes on its grille; the CLK500 gets blue-tinted glass, high-gloss black vanes with chrome trim on its grille, and an AMG rear spoiler; the CLK55 is distinguished by a styling package that includes a front valance with three separate sections and mesh grillwork, and unique rocker panels, rear valance and alloy wheels.

-Even better, the back seat actually does have enough room for two adults to travel comfortably farther than the end of the driveway.
-You might not want to take a couple friends for a daylong jaunt, but no one is going to get out of the backseat looking like the Hunchback of Notre Dame.
+Even better, the back seat actually does have enough room for two adults to travel comfortably.
+You might not want to take a couple friends for a daylong jaunt, but no one is going to get out of the back seat looking like the Hunchback of Notre Dame.
+This latest-generation CLK is roomier than the first generation.
 Rear-seat knee room, for example, has grown 1.5 inches in the coupe and 1.7 inches in the cabriolet.

-Mercedes made ingress and egress to the rear seat easier with handy quick-release front seats that slide forward and up.
-Seatbelt “presenters” automatically extend forward from behind the door opening to make the seatbelts handy for front seat occupants, then retract.
-The coupe's rear seats are split 60/40, providing access to coupe's capacious 10.4 cubic-foot trunk.
+Mercedes made access to the rear seat easier with handy quick-release front seats that slide forward and up.
+Seatbelt “presenters” automatically extend forward from behind the door opening to make the seatbelts handy for front-seat occupants, then retract.
+The coupe's rear seats are split 60/40, and fold down to add to the cargo capacity of the coupe's 10.4 cubic-foot trunk.

 The instrument panel is a departure for Mercedes, but it works admirably.
 A large round speedometer and tachometer dominate the center of the gauge cluster.
-Two small vertical gauges for the fuel level and coolant temperature flank them.
-Those two gauges resemble nothing so much as an old mercury thermometer.
+Small thermometer-like gauges for the fuel level and coolant temperature flank them, harking back to a Mercedes design of the 1950s.
 While they take some getting used to in a brief test drive, the design has the look of something so intuitive for daily use that it's a wonder nobody else uses it.

-The Mercedes-Benz CLK is a luxury two-door you can drive hard without even realizing it.
-The chassis has the kind of stiffness Mercedes has only graced its upscale SL roadsters with in recent years.
+The Mercedes CLK is a luxury two-door you can drive hard without even realizing it.
+The chassis has the kind of stiffness with which Mercedes has only in recent years endowed its upscale SL roadsters.
 Torsional rigidity has increased a very welcome 40 percent in the coupe and 10 percent in the cabriolet compared with the previous-generation CLKs.

 In mixed driving along a stretch of Detroit's Woodward Avenue that varied from 1900-style brick to pool-table smooth asphalt, the coupe's suspension swallowed unpleasant bumps without complaint while communicating steering input fluently back to the steering wheel.